IshMSahni/SYSC3303_Project_L1_G1/README.md

 ### Person.java
 - Object for holding the interactions that a Person would be having with the elevator
 - Object is used to call elevator and is handled by the Floor_System and Scheduler_System
+- Note that person has bug attribute for iteration 4 (Creating bugs for system to test)

 ### Scheduler_System.java
 - Handles all requests in Task objects that delegate the Floor_System and the Elevator_System what to do.